studio-thgie/phd.thgie.ch/output/expose-v2.md

 It is hardly possible to see beyond the horizon of transformation from code to image.
 Looking at the visuality one can only make assumption about the code and vice versa.
 This has a profound impact on designing visuality through code.

 ### 4.2 Research questions
-- Main Question(s) #todo
-- To what extend was nationality approached through the visuality of digital games made in Switzerland in 20th century?
-- How does the visuality of digital games work with the concept of nationality?
+To what extend was nationality approached through the visuality of digital games made in Switzerland in 20th century?
+How does the visuality of digital games work with the concept of nationality?

 #### Related Questions
 To what extend are the technological foundations of video games and their visuality entangled?
 Can they be treated as separate domains, or do they have to be read as paratexts to each other?
 Are they on a semiological continuum, or is there a shift of expression at the moment of transformation from code to image?
 Can a games code be read meaningful towards the image that it emanates?